spyrmam/Jester_script_fe/README.md

     UIS.InputBegan:Connect(input)
     UIS.InputEnded:Connect(input)

-    local h,t
-    --Give the server mouse data 30 times every second, but only if the values changed --If player is not moving their mouse, client won't fire events while wait(1/30) do
-        if h~=Mouse.Hit or t~=Mouse.Target then
-            h,t=Mouse.Hit,Mouse.Target
-            Event:FireServer({isMouse=true,Target=t,Hit=h})
-        end
-    end]==],Player.Character1)

     ----Sandboxed game object that allows the usage of client-side methods and services --Real game object
     local _rg = game